-Dave McGary, at 52, is becoming a living legend among contemporary artists of the American West.
-He is considered the Master of Realism depicting Native American Indians and his many awards during the past decade more than verify his popularity among collectors and fellow artists.
+Dave McGary (1958-2013), a legend among contemporary artists of the American West, was considered the Master of Realism depicting Native American Indians and his many awards during the past decade more than verify his popularity among collectors and fellow artists.
 His ability to capture the human spirit knows no equal, and his attention to detail in form and historic content are exhilarating.

 Dave was born the son of a ranching family in Cody, Wyoming.
 As a teenager, he was one of four people in the United States awarded a grant to study anatomy and the bronze-making process with master craftsmen in Italy.
 After returning to America in 1978, Dave spent the next three years working at a bronze foundry, developing his own style and techniques.
 In 1981, Dave opened his own foundry and finishing facility in the southern mountains of New Mexico.
 By 1982, Dave’s bronze work began receiving recognition at national art competitions, receiving Best of Show, and gold and silver medals for Death Mask, Story of the Little People, My Heart Is the Eagle, War Deeds, Birth Of Long Soldier, and Long Soldier.
 Two of his bronzes, Horse Thief and Buffalo Warrior are in the permanent collection in the Old Executive Office building at the White House Complex, Washington, D.C.